 Camps for Brain Injury

-The Brain Injury Alliance of Colorado and the Breckenridge Outdoor Education Center (BOEC) have partnered together for over 20 years offering exciting and innovative adventure camps for adults with brain injury.
-The emphasis of these camps has always been to empower each participant, encourage independence and exceed perceived limitations.
+The Brain Injury Alliance of Colorado and the Breckenridge Outdoor Education Center (BOEC) have partnered together for over 20 years offering exciting and innovative adventure retreats for survivors of an injury to the brain.
+The emphasis of these retreats has always been to empower each participant, encourage independence and exceed perceived limitations.
 Participants of all recovery levels come together in a supportive environment to challenge themselves and encourage one another while having fun in the beautiful mountains of Colorado.
-Camps are about 5 days in length and feature outdoor adventure activities ranging from rafting, canoeing, rock climbing, hand cycling, skiing, ropes courses and more.
-The Challenge By Choice Adventure program is based in the mountains of Breckenridge at the BOEC’S beautiful and scenic Scott Griffith Lodge.
+Retreats are 5-6 days in length and feature outdoor adventure activities ranging from rafting, canoeing, rock climbing, hand cycling, skiing, ropes courses and more.
+The Challenge By Choice Adventure Program is based in the mountains of Breckenridge at BOEC’S beautiful and scenic Scott Griffith Lodge.
 The lodge sits on a quiet lake at the base of the Ten-Mile Mountains.

-In addition to our camps with the Brain Injury Alliance of Colorado, the BOEC offers a TBI camp for youth in conjunction with The Children’s Hospital of Denver.
-Camp Zenith is designed for youth ages 8 – 18 and is also based out of the BOEC’s Scott Griffith Lodge.
+In addition to our retreats with the Brain Injury Alliance of Colorado, the BOEC offers a TBI camp for youth in conjunction with Children’s Hospital Colorado.
+Camp Zenith is designed for youth ages 8 – 18 and is also based out of BOEC’s Scott Griffith Lodge.
 Activities include rock climbing, ropes course and canoeing.
-For applications and information, visit Camp Zenith directly on the Children’s Hospital website.
+For application and information, visit Camp Zenith directly on Children’s Hospital Colorado website.